🛞 Trail Mod Guide

 • Wrangler: Selectable 4H/4L with a true low-range transfer case (4.0:1 crawl ratio)

-Solid Axle vs. IFS
+Solid Axle vs. Independent Front Suspension

 The Wrangler runs solid axles front and rear.
 The Renegade runs independent front suspension.